 All it takes is one error for a sales team to lose faith in the system.
 When there is no transparency on how commissions are calculated or whether they were calculated correctly, sales teams may resort to “shadow accounting.”
 Essentially, they will spend time calculating their own commissions each month.
 This is valuable time that they could be spending making sales!

 Even when calculations are accurate, lack of transparency can lead to an underperforming team.
 Having a detailed understanding of how their actions impact compensation allows sales reps to proactively make improvements over time and keeps them motivated.

 When weighing the risks and benefits of automating your sales commissions calculations, the answer is clear.

 With CaptivateIQ, you can save time, minimize errors, and provide transparency to your team.
-Our automated calculations allow you to customize and implement commissions plans instantly, while minimizing potential human error.
+Our automated solution lets you customize and implement commission plans in no time, while minimizing the potential for human error.
 Custom incentive reports designed to be shared with sales reps give them a clear breakdown of how their performance has impacted their compensation.
 Ultimately, CaptivateIQ allows you to cultivate an environment in which you and your sales team can focus on the growth and future of your company.

 Want to learn more about the advantages of using software for compensation management?
 Here are five reasons why incentive compensation management software is a better choice!